 - Minimise any adverse impact to the environment and human health

 Our Suppliers must report potential violations of the Supplier Code and are provided multiple avenues for doing so, both within and outside of our organisation.
-Our Supplier Code may be found at stobuildinggroup.com/compliance/supplier-codeGo to https://stobuildinggroup.com/compliance/supplier-code/.
+Our Supplier Code is available at stobuildinggroup.com/compliance/supplier-codeGo to https://stobuildinggroup.com/compliance/supplier-code/.

 Additionally, we include specific contractual commitments in our supplier contracts that no form of modern slavery is used anywhere in the supplier’s business or supply chain.
 Our suppliers agree to comply with all applicable laws and regulations, and we have the right to terminate contracts with suppliers that breach our terms and conditions.

 As a construction management and general contracting firm, we work in partnership with subcontractors and other suppliers to meet our obligations to our clients.
 As is common in the construction industry, there may be several tiers between us and the source of the materials and labour that we use.
 The highest risk of modern slavery and human trafficking within our supply chain will likely stem from subcontractor personnel or representatives working on our sites and the workforce of our subcontractors’ raw materials suppliers, particularly where they are based in high-risk countries.
 Given the international scope of our business, we are aware of the risks of modern slavery and human trafficking in certain markets.
 To mitigate these risks, we consider the risk of modern slavery and human trafficking in our selection of any new suppliers and subcontractors, identifying those areas and trades most vulnerable to modern slavery practices to inform our prequalification and due diligence processes.
 Our suppliers are responsible for not only adhering to our Supplier Code but also ensuring that their own subcontractors and suppliers comply with it.
 Our risk assessment will continue to be updated as and when new suppliers enter our supply chain.